AltaPay/plugin-magento2/README.md

 ** Version 0.1.9

-    * Bug fixes: error message not shown in case of a payment gateway error
+    * Bug fix: error message not shown in case of a payment gateway error
     * Client library updated: new element in the XML response for CreatePaymentRequest

 ** Version 0.1.8